-This is part 1 of a three part series that falls more into the organizing your life for the future, not really the usual organizing the physical.
+This is part one of a series that falls more into the organizing your life for the future, not really the usual organizing the physical.
 But it’s something that I’m very passionate about and want to make all of you guys aware of the importance of being prepared.

 Talking about finances is never a great subject, especially when it feels like no matter what you do, you’re always in the same place.
 No matter how many raises you get, the debt doesn’t decrease and the savings never increases.
 Student loans seem insurmountable.

 There are so many different tips, tricks, techniques, hacks that claim to help.
 It can be absolutely overwhelming when you look at the THOUSANDS of posts and pins that describe what you can do to solve it.
 But…just like organizing your house, getting your finances in order is the same way: it needs to be personalized to what works for you and your family.
 So I can’t offer the best financial organizing tip to everyone out there.
 What is perfect for me may be the worst idea for you!